How to payYou have a number of options for paying your premium:

-- If your average performance premium is more than $1,000 and up to $5,000, you have the option to pay it in quarterly instalments.
+If your average performance premium is between $1,000 and $5,000, you have the option to pay your renewal premium in quarterly instalments.

-- If your average performance premium is more than $5,000, you can choose to pay it in monthly or quarterly instalments.
+If your average performance premium is more than $5,000, you can choose to pay your renewal premium in monthly or quarterly instalments.

-Note: Your 'average performance premium' is your Workers Insurance premium, calculated by taking your industry classification rate and multiplying it with how much your business pays in wages.
+Note: Your 'average performance premium' is your base premium, calculated by multiplying your industry classification rate by how much your business pays in wages.

 Discounts for premiums paid in full